A13DO/A13DO/README.md

 ### Hi there
- my name is Abdelrahman, but you can call me Abdo.
+ My name is Abdelrahman, but you can call me Abdo.
 I'm a 19-year-old student from Egypt with a passion for development.
 I've been learning and practicing web development for the past two years and have already completed some projects using HTML CSS, JavaScript, Sass, Bootstrap, Angular

 While I am currently studying Management Information Systems, I am not limited to this field and enjoy exploring other areas of development as well.
 In fact, I am particularly interested in web development and find it fascinating how it offers endless opportunities for creativity and innovation.